SAP-archive/teched2020-DEV161/exercises/ex7/README.md

 With this, you have successfully completed the deployment of your SAP Fiori app to SAP Cloud Platform using SAP Business Application Studio.

 In this exercise, you used high productivity tools that are available out-of-the-box in SAP Business Applications Studio that make it easy to build and deploy applications as well as work in the Cloud Foundry environment.

+You reached a major milestone of this session - the full lifecycle from creating an app, enhancing, connecting to a backend system, testing with mock data and real data, building, deploying to CF, and running the app on CF.

+You're awesomw!

 Continue to - [Exercise 8 - Useful CF Commands](../ex8/README.md).